British things

 British Cuisine: Fish and Chips and More!

 Food also has a connection to iconic British landmarks.
-For example, the Full English Breakfast is a hearty breakfast spread and is considered a national dish in Britain.
+For example, the Full English Breakfast is a hearty breakfast spread and is considered a national dish in the United Kingdom.
 It is also an accompaniment to significant British landmarks such as London, because the city is known for breakfast cafes that serve this dish.
 And if you’re famished after a long visit to the Tower of London, a pie and mash shop nearby will most definitely do the trick!

 The Most Iconic British Dishes

-Fish and Chips | England | A deep-fried and battered seafood dish served with fries and mushy peas. |
+| Fish and Chips | England | A deep-fried and battered seafood dish served with fries and mushy peas. |

-Cornish Pasty | Cornwall | A pastry filled with meat and vegetables. |
+| Cornish Pasty | Cornwall | A pastry filled with meat and vegetables. |

-Cream Tea | West Country | A mid-afternoon treat of scones, clotted cream, and jam. |
+| Cream Tea | West Country | A mid-afternoon treat of scones, clotted cream, and jam. |

-Full English Breakfast | England | A breakfast spread of eggs, bacon, sausage, baked beans, black pudding etc. |
+| Full English Breakfast | England | A breakfast spread of eggs, bacon, sausage, baked beans, black pudding etc. |

-Shepherd’s Pie | Scotland | A classic meat pie made with lamb or beef and topped with mashed potatoes. |
+| Shepherd’s Pie | Scotland | A classic meat pie made with lamb or beef and topped with mashed potatoes. |

 British Fashion: Classic Styles and Quirky Trends